Getting started with Tehama Administration

 See the Create a Team section in the Organization User Guide for more details.

-Only the Admin user and Org/Room Managers of an organization can invite members to the organization.
+Only the Org Admin user and Org/Enclave Managers of an organization can invite members to the organization.
+Check the description of your custom role, to see if you can perform this action.

 After creating one or more new teams, the next task is to invite new members to the organization.